tensorflow/tfx/docs/guide/tuner.md

-The behavior and the output of the extension Tuner component is the same as the stock Tuner component, except that multiple hyperparameter searches are executed in parallel on differnt worker machines, and as a result, the `num_trials` will be completed faster.
-This is particularly effective when the search algorithm is embarassingly parallelizable, such as `RandomSearch`.
-However, if the search algorithm uses information from results of prior trials, such as Google Vizier algorithm implemented in the AI Platform Optimizer does, an excessively parallel search would negatively affect the efficacy of the search.
+The behavior and the output of the extension Tuner component is the same as the stock Tuner component, except that multiple hyperparameter searches are executed in parallel on different worker machines, and as a result, the `num_trials` will be completed faster.
+This is particularly effective when the search algorithm is embarrassingly parallelizable, such as `RandomSearch`.
+However, if the search algorithm uses information from results of prior trials, such as Google Vizier algorithm implemented in the AI Platform Vizier does, an excessively parallel search would negatively affect the efficacy of the search.

 Note: Each trial in each parallel search is conducted on a single machine in the